 [filename] Log events are stored in a file with the specified name.
-If a path
+If a path stderr Log events are sent to the Standard error output (stderr).

 Specifies the outputs to which an application sends the log events of the Interaction level and higher (that is, log events of the Standard and Interaction levels).
 The log outputs must be separated by a comma when more than one output is configured.
 For example: